The Future

 General Lesley James McNair.
 General McNair, known as

-"Educator of the Army" and trainer of some three million troops,
+"Educator of the Army" and trainer of some three

 was about to take command of Allied ground forces in Europe

-under Eisenhower, when he was killed in combat in Normandy,
+under Eisenhower, when he was killed in combat in Normandy ,

 1. Joseph P. Lorenz, Egypt and the New Arab Coalition, February